ZacharyDonnelly/Algorithm-Challenges/README.md

     }
 }
 ```
-Sort The Odd
+## Sort The Odd

-*You have an array of numbers.*
+You have an array of numbers.
-*Your task is to sort ascending odd numbers but even numbers must be on their places.*
+Your task is to sort ascending odd numbers but even numbers must be on their places.

-*Zero isn't an odd number and you don't need to move it.
-If you have an empty array, you need to return it.*
+Zero isn't an odd number and you don't need to move it.
+If you have an empty array, you need to return it.
 ```
 function sortArray(array) {
   const odd = array.filter((x) => x % 2).sort((a,b) => a - b);
   return array.map((x) => x % 2 ? odd.shift() : x);
 }
 ```
-*Less Pretty*
+*Version before I refactored*
 ```
 function sortArray(array) {
   var odds = [];